 The best brain tissue for research comes from individuals who have had some clinical assessment during life.
-For people taking part in Brains for Dementia Research this will involve informal interviews every one to five years with a trained support nurse/psychologist.
+For people taking part in Brains for Dementia Research this will involve annual informal reviews, either over the phone or face to face, with a trained nurse, psychologist or healthcare professional.
 If you feel this is something you would like to do please contact the Coordinating Centre.
 We are now largely full but if there is space in your area you will be contacted by the research nurse to discuss this, and given information and a consent form/consultee agreement (if you are acting for someone with dementia) to complete and return.
 You will be given as much information as you require, and the opportunity to ask as many questions as you like.
 You may take as much time as you need to consider your decision.
 If you decide brain donation is not for you (or your relative), your decision will be respected and your (or your relative’s) care will not be influenced in any way.

 Brains for Dementia Research, the first major venture jointly funded by Alzheimer’s Research UK and Alzheimer’s Society, highlights the project’s importance to charities, doctors and scientists in the search for effective treatments for Alzheimer’s disease and other dementias.
 Brains for Dementia Research is enabling five leading brain tissue banks and a tissue donation centre (based at the Institute of Psychiatry, Oxford University, Newcastle University, Manchester University, Bristol University and Cardiff University) to recruit and clinically assess potential donors.This network collects and provides donated brain tissue for quality research into causes and treatments for dementia.